Maple syrup is a family tradition at Parsons Farm in Charlevoix. It has been for more than 100 years.

 Working with Amber’s sister and business partner, Katie Parsons Untalan, they opened Harwood Gold Cafe in downtown Charlevoix.
 “The success of our farm, and the ability to keep the farm in our family for another generation is extremely important to me,” Katie says.
 “I think the growth of the business is happening very naturally because each of us is doing what we do best, and we’re pouring that into something we love.”

 In the past year and a half, the team has created 45 new products.
-In addition to pure maple syrup, the cafe sells maple preserves, maple barbecue sauce, maple mustard, maple granola and other products with a sappy twist.
+In addition to pure maple syrup, the cafe sells maple preserves, maple barbecue sauce, maple mustard, maple granola and other products with a sappy twist like maple syrup infusions.

-Some of their newest products are maple syrup infusions.
-Customers can mix up their pancake routine with coffee bean, hazelnut, Madagascar vanilla, Michigan lavender, and mango infused maple syrup among others.
+Harwood Gold Cafe is mixing up your pancake routine with coffee bean, hazelnut, Madagascar vanilla, Michigan lavender, and mango-infused maple syrups.
 “Our ghost pepper infused maple syrup is being used in cocktails and as a savory and spicy glaze for ribs,” Amber says.

-Harwood Gold Cafe also sells Phil’s meat pies, a favorite dish in Austrailia where he was born.
-“Meat pies are everywhere in Australia,” he says.
+Harwood Gold Cafe also sells Phil’s meat pies, a favorite dish in Australia where he was born.
+“Meat pies are everywhere there,” he says.
 “I adapted the recipe to create a more gourmet version.
 They’re similar to a pasty but full of flavor and sauce.”

 Phil first visited Charlevoix in 2010 while working as a personal chef on a Fort Lauderdale yacht.
 “When we pulled into the harbor I thought it looked like a movie set.
 You don’t see places like this,” he says.
 “I love the whole Northern Michigan area.
 The people, the lifestyle, how the winters are so unique from summers.”